viren1993/javascript/javascript/4-Asynchronous JavaScript/index.md

 What is the Event Loop?
 JavaScript is single-threaded, meaning it executes code one line at a time.
 The Event Loop manages asynchronous operations by moving them from the callback queue to the call stack.

+### ** How Event Loop Works (in steps)
+Call Stack
+→ Executes synchronous code line-by-line.

+Web APIs
+→ Asynchronous functions (e.g., setTimeout, fetch) are sent to browser APIs.

+Callback Queue / Task Queue
+→ After completion, async callbacks go into the queue.

+Event Loop
+→ Constantly checks if the call stack is empty.
+If yes, it pushes the next queued callback into the stack.

 1. Call Stack →
 Executes synchronous code.
 Follows LIFO (Last In, First Out).